 Welcome to the Mid-Columbia Houseless Collaborative

-Over the years, there have been several, local efforts to work together to prevent and end houselessness in our region.
-But this work has never been coordinated across all five counties in Oregon and Washington in the Mid-Columbia area.
-So, in 2022 the region’s leading houselessness assistance providers, Mid-Columbia Community Action Council and Washington Gorge Action Programs, founded the Mid-Columbia Houseless Collaborative.
-They brought together nearly 40 organizations, local governments, and individuals from Hood River, Wasco, Sherman, Skamania, and Klickitat Counties to write a five-year strategic plan to improve our response to houselessness.
-Now, the Collaborative is partnering to make it a reality.
+Over the years, there have been several local collaborative efforts to prevent and end houselessness.
+However, this work had never been coordinated across all five Oregon and Washington counties in the Mid-Columbia region.
+In 2022, the Mid-Columbia Community Action Council and Washington Gorge Action Programs (the area’s leading houselessness assistance providers) co-founded the Mid-Columbia Houseless Collaborative, bringing together nearly 40 public and private organizations, local governments, and individuals from Hood River, Wasco, Sherman, Skamania, and Klickitat Counties to write a five-year strategic plan to improve our responses to houselessness.
+The Collaborative’s work continues to make it a reality.

 Latest Updates